RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Introduction

-\cite{bollapragada2018exact, roosta2019sub} analyze the global and local convergence rates for sub-sampled Newton methods with different sampling rates for gradient and Hessian approximations. \cite{bollapragada2018exact} shows their convergence results in expectation whereas \cite{roosta2019sub} provides high probability guarantees by applying matrix concentration inequalities \cite{tropp2010computational, tropp2015introduction}.
+Authors of \cite{bollapragada2018exact, roosta2019sub} analyze the global and local convergence rates for sub-sampled Newton methods with different sampling rates for gradient and Hessian approximations. \citet{bollapragada2018exact} show the convergence results in expectation, whereas \cite{roosta2019sub} provides high probability guarantees by applying matrix concentration inequalities \cite{tropp2010computational, tropp2015introduction}.
 The work of \cite{roosta2019sub} further relaxes a common assumption in the literature: though the objective function is assumed to be strongly convex, the individual functions are only weakly convex.
-Along this line of works, \cite{xu2016sub} builds the approximated Hessian by applying non-uniform sampling based on the data matrix to get better dependence on problem specific quantities.
+Along this line of works, \citet{xu2016sub} build the approximated Hessian by applying non-uniform sampling based on the data matrix to get better dependence on problem specific quantities.

-\cite{agarwal2017second} proposes a method to compute an unbiased estimator of the inverse Hessian based on the power expansion of the Hessian inverse.
+\citet{agarwal2017second} propose a method to compute an unbiased estimator of the inverse Hessian based on the power expansion of the Hessian inverse.
 The method achieves a time complexity scaling linearly with the size of variables.
 This is followed by an improved and simplified convergence analysis in \cite{mutny2016stochastic}.

-{\it The main distinction of our work with prior art is that we consider minimization in RKHS, where there are explicit connections between the Hessian and the gram matrix.
-We leverage this fact to approximate the Hessian, and we provide theoretical guarantees for our method.}
+The main distinction of our work with the literature is that we consider risk minimization in RKHS, where there are explicit connections between the Hessian and the gram matrix.
+We leverage this fact to approximate the Hessian, and we provide theoretical guarantees for the RFN method.
+Our prior work \cite{chang2020global} studied only the global convergence of RFN for simple kernels, but this work provides a comprehensive analysis on both global and local convergence rates for {\it composite} kernels explained in Section \ref{sec:composite}.
+This allows us to achieve sharper theoretical lower bound for the number of random features required for convergence.
+Furthermore, we illustrate the efficiency of RFN compared to other benchmarks on real-world datasets.